James-Discord/Ptero-vm/README.md

 - upload the whole file inside
 - go to its startup section
 - change the startup file name to start.py
+- and in aditional python packages section type requirements.txt
 - the console will be empty but the script is running. to check it is running or not type any terminal commands

 # Note